josefcoap/elrond-go-scripts-v2/README.md

 		./script.sh cleanup

 		#Removes all the node(s) files on all the machines specified in 'target_ips' file
 		./script.sh cleanup-remote

+	[SCRIPTS UPDATE]
+		#fetches the latest version of the scripts from github while backing up your configs
+		./script.sh github_pull

 ## AUTO UPDATE

-If you choose to enable this function, a cron job will be created.
-The job searches every 10 minutes for new releases.
+If you choose to enable this function, two cron jobs will be created.
+One cronjob will search at an interval between 8 and 12 minutes for new elrong-go releases and the other one will run hourly scripts update checks.
 You can check the status of the auto-update job in the file $HOME/autoupdate.status If you haven't installed the updater function but you wish to do it afterwards you can do it bu running:

 	[AUTO-UPDATER CRON]
-		#installs the auto-update cronjob on the local machine
+		#installs the auto-update and the scripts update cronjobs on the local machine
 		./script.sh crontab

-		#installs the auto-update cronjob on all the machines specified in 'target_ips' file
+		#installs the auto-update and the scripts update cronjobs on all the machines specified in 'target_ips' file
 		./script.sh crontab-remote